The History of Contemporary Art

-Contemporary Art is a period of art that stretches from the recent past to the current period, well and truly ‘the art of today’.
-The suggested origins of this term vary somewhat, as well as what work is included, but typically encompasses the late 20th century to the early 21st century.
-Different from the narrower genres of expressionism, Urban, and Rococo art, the Contemporary title can apply to a broad range of styles and sub-categories.
+Contemporary art is a style of art that stretches from the recent past to the current period; it is well and truly the 'art of today’.
+The suggested origins of this term vary somewhat, as well as what work is included, but it typically encompasses the late 20th century to the early 21st century.
+Different from the narrower genres of expressionism, urban, and Rococo art, the contemporary title can apply to a broad range of styles and sub-categories.

-Like all the genres before it, Contemporary Art gives a voice to artists and allows them to express and comment on the current issues of life, whether they are making political or cultural statements, capturing everyday moments, or showing things to be glad for.
+Like all the genres before it, contemporary art gives a voice to artists and allows them to express and comment on the current issues of life, whether they are making political or cultural statements, capturing everyday moments, or shining a light on the joys of modern life.

 There is no one goal when it comes to contemporary art.
-The artist's origins often play a part in their output and the message their Contemporary Art conveys.
-In previous eras, devotions to gods, royals, and paying benefactors influenced or limited artworks, but today we see a wide range of artists who make art influenced solely by themselves.
+The artist's origins often play a part in their output and the message their work conveys.
+In previous eras, devotions to gods, royals, and paying benefactors influenced or limited artworks, but today we see a wide range of artists who simply make art about themselves and their surroundings.
+The modern era has also allowed art to become a common feature in any person’s home, no matter what class, race, religion, or generation they may consider themselves.
+Art is no longer as exclusive as it once was, making contemporary styles far more diverse.

-Three artists in our galleries reflect this.
-Doug Hyde, Jennifer Hogwood, and Rebecca Lardner are all contemporary artists widely known for their own way of expressing themselves.
-Trent Galleries features art from all three,for you to appreciate, as well as take home.
-Below offers examples of their work as well as overviews of their styles.
+Three artists in our galleries reflect this widening range of approaches; Doug Hyde, Jennifer Hogwood, and Rebecca Lardner are all contemporary artists widely regarded for their individual, expressive manners.
+Trent Galleries features art from all three for you to appreciate.
+Below, we have listed some examples of each artist's work and an accompanying overview of their styles.

 Quoted in The Courier, Doug said: “With so much going on in the world which is anything but good at the moment, it’s important to try and get a mood boost from the people and things which are close to you”.
 This sentiment is evident in his work, with the famous human figures and animals appreciating ideas like ‘memories’ and ‘family’.
 Love hearts, biscuits, and sweets are also featured in his collections.

 Working with sculptures, such as ‘Life is Sweet’, and pastels like ‘You’ve Stolen my Heart’, Doug has become one of the best selling artists in the UK, hailed as "the most popular living artist in the UK" by the BBC.
-His rise to becoming one of the best loved contemporary artists from being unknown has been ‘meteoric’, going from strength to strength.
+His rise to becoming one of the best loved contemporary artists from being unknown has been meteoric, going from strength to strength in a relatively short space of time.

 In an interview, Hogwood stated that animals “have such individual personalities and a lovely innocence about them.
 The other major influence on my work is my children.
 The playful elements come from being with them, seeing how they react to things and their imaginations.
 I love their way of looking at life.”